stridecolossus/JOVE/docs/blog/part-4-models/depth-buffer.md

 }
 ```

-We factor out the code that is common to both types of attachment we have implemented so far and refactor accordingly:
+We factor out the code that is common to both types of attachment and refactor accordingly:

 ```java
 private VkAttachmentReference reference(int index, VkImageLayout layout) {